Watts-Lab/task-mapping/tasks/Ultimatum game (various versions).md

 ## Materials for alternative versions of the experiment
 ### competitive ultimatum game :
-There are many proposers and the responder can accept at most one of their offers: With more than three (naïve) proposers the responder is usually offered almost the entire endowment
+There are many proposers and the responder can accept at most one of their offers: With more than three (naive) proposers the responder is usually offered almost the entire endowment

 ### ultimatum game with tipping:
  A tip is allowed from responder back to proposer, a feature of the trust game, and net splits tend to be more equitable.